vmware-tanzu/velero/ADOPTERS.md

 **[Replicated][100]**<br>
 Replicated uses the Velero open source project to enable snapshots in [KOTS][101] to backup Kubernetes manifests & persistent volumes.
 In addition to the default functionality that Velero provides, [KOTS][101] provides a detailed interface in the [Admin Console][102] that can be used to manage the storage destination and schedule, and to perform and monitor the backup and restore process.
 ​
+**[CloudCasa][103]**
+[Catalogic Software][104] integrates Velero with [CloudCasa][103] - A Smart Home in the Cloud for Backups.
+CloudCasa is a simple, scalable, cloud-native solution providing data protection and disaster recovery as a service.
+This solution is built using Kubernetes for protecting Kubernetes clusters.

 ## Adding your organization to the list of Velero Adopters

 If you are using Velero and would like to be included in the list of `Velero Adopters`, add an SVG version of your logo to the `site/static/img/adopters` directory in this repo and submit a [pull request][3] with your change.
 Name the image file something that reflects your company (e.g., if your company is called Acme, name the image acme.png).
 See this for an example [PR][4].